IBM/create-and-deploy-memcached-operator-using-go/README.md

 We will see how to get and update the status subresource in the controller code in the section below.

 Just know that
-each of these markers, starting with `// +kubebuilder` will generate utility code (such as role based access control) and Kubernetes YALM.
+each of these markers, starting with `// +kubebuilder` will generate utility code (such as role based access control) and Kubernetes YAML.
 When you run `make generate` and `make manifests` your KubeBuilder Markers will be read in order to create RBAC roles, CRDs, and code, such as runtime.Object/DeepCopy implementations.
 Read more about KubeBuilder markers [here](https://book.kubebuilder.io/reference/markers.html?highlight=markers#marker-syntax).